Code of Conduct

 that is happy, kind, and constructive.

-When you join the community, you can follow the progress of the browser, join in forum discussions, start your own blog or use a @vivaldi.net email address.
+When you join the community, you can follow the progress of the browser, join in forum discussions, start your own blog, share your ideas, use the webmail service, and share your custom themes with everyone.

-Regardless of whether you are an old or a new user, we encourage you to join because we believe that this is a place where you can talk with like-minded people, discuss the browser, share customization ideas and clever tricks, report bugs, troubleshoot, and shape Vivaldi’s development by making feature requests and voting on new features.
+Regardless of whether you are an old or a new Vivaldi user, we encourage you to join in, because we believe that this is a place where you can interact with like-minded people, discuss the browser, share customization ideas and clever tricks, report bugs, troubleshoot, and shape Vivaldi’s development by making feature requests and voting on new features.

 The Vivaldi Community

 The Vivaldi Community is used by thousands of Vivaldi users each day.
 Some of you come to get help.
 Some want to share knowledge.
-Only one thing is certain.
-Everyone is different.
+Some just want to hang out and talkabout anything.
+Only one thing is certain: Everyone is different.

-- Some know browsers inside out, some don’t.
+- Some know browsers inside out, others don’t.

-- Some are native English speakers, some are native speakers of other languages.
+- Some are native English speakers, others have different native languages.

-- Some are used to participating in online communities, some aren’t.
+- Some are used to participating in online communities, others aren’t.

 It’s our aim that everyone feels welcome and can participate, regardless of their level of expertise or identity.

-If you’d like to get help, ask your questions clearly and stay positive.
+If you need help, ask your questions clearly and stay positive.

 If you’re here to help others, be patient, welcoming and respectful.